lithellx/RiotLogin/README.md

 -Now compatible with the new PlayStation login button and even if there is just one account it can be deleted too.
 (Updated on 12.2.2024)

--Client process name "RiotClientUx" -> "Riot Client" (Updated on 02.23.2024)
+-Client process name "RiotClientUx" changed to check if "RiotClientUx" or "Riot Client" working.
+(Updated on 02.27.2024)

--Client process name "RiotClientUx" -> "RiotClientUx" & "Riot Client".
-(Checks if any of them working) (Updated on 02.27.2024)
+-Client process name "RiotClientUx" changed to "Riot Client" (Updated on 02.23.2024)

 ## Media
 Video of how to use RiotLogin: